Fats are either saturated or unsaturated; know the difference? by Good Health

 What makes polyunsaturated oils…

-…more dangerous to our heart health is that when they are heated the oil peroxidises, producing free radicals, which can damage arteries.
+…more dangerous to our heart health is that when they are heated the oil oxidises, producing free radicals, which can damage arteries and cells.
 They’re called vegetable oils, but they have little to do with vegetables, as such.
-They are extracted from seeds, and most are industrially processed oils, the processes creating toxic chemicals within the oil.
+They are extracted from seeds, and most are industrially processed oils, the process creating toxic chemicals within the oil.
 Hydrogenated oil, found in margarines, etc., is altered to behave like a saturated fat – to be solid at room temperature, and is the most dangerous because it becomes a trans-fat.
 While a very small amount of cold-pressed, organic seed oil, is ok, ditch the margarine and stick to butter!
-Use other animal fats for cooking, and olive oil and whole avocado for salads, mayos, etc.
+Use other animal fats for cooking, and save the olive oil and whole avocado for salads, mayos, etc.

 Another reason vegetable oils should be avoided is because they contain relatively high levels of linoleic acid (LA – 18:2[n-6]), an omega-6 fatty acid.
 Small amounts are present in traditional foods, but with vegetable oils in almost all processed foods, our modern diets are far too high in LA.
 The issue with excess LA is complicated but the main problems are how easily it oxidises, how it competes with Omega-3s for metabolism, its harmful breakdown products (OXLAMS and aldehydes), and how it hijacks satiety levels through cannabinoid receptor activation in the proximal small intestine.
 The fat tissue and cellular membranes of obese humans have been shown to contain much higher levels of LA than those with normal fat mass.